This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is a shoulder dislocation treated?

-- Manual reduction: Caregivers use their hands to move your dislocated humerus back into place.
+- Manual reduction: Healthcare providers use their hands to move your dislocated humerus back into place.
 Weights may also be used to help pull your humerus into place.
 You may need the following medicines before you receive this treatment: